Beth Archie (email@example.com)

 Amanda completed her PhD in the University Program in Ecology in 2017, advised jointly by Jenny Tung and Susan Alberts.
 She is interested in the impact of early life environment (both social and ecological) on behavior throughout the life course, as well as the molecular processes that mediate such long lasting effects.
 Amanda is co-advised by Susan Alberts and Jenny Tung.
-She is currently a postdoctoral research at Princeton University.
+After several years as a Helen Hays Whitney Postdoctoral Fellow at Princeton University she is now Assistant Professor of Biological Sciences at Vanderbilt University.
 Contact her at her email above or check out her website at http://ajlea.weebly.com/

 Emily McLean (email@example.com)